 The good news: Numerous studies confirm that increased mental stimulation can help both prevent CCD and improve symptoms of CCD decline.

-In results from a two-year longitudinal study of senior dogs published in The IAABC Journal, for example, dogs who received no mental stimulation showed significant and dramatic cognitive decline compared to the enrichment group.
+In results from a two-year longitudinal study of senior dogs published in The IAABC Journal, for example, dogs who received no mental stimulation showed a significant and dramatic cognitive decline compared to the enrichment group.

 To facilitate mental stimulation in senior dogs, veterinarian Amy L. Pike (in her published research by the Michigan Veterinary Medical Association) recommends puzzle toys in tandem with ongoing task and obedience training.